 Stage one consultation (completed)

 The first step of the review was to uncover trends and behaviours in the rental market through an initial consultation paper, Laying the groundwork, which was based on available data.

 Future stages of the review

-Following consultation on the options, the Victorian Government will settle a comprehensive reform package and make decisions that will form the basis of the development of new legislation and regulations to be introduced into the Victorian Parliament in early 2018.
+Following consultation on the options, the Victorian Government will settle a comprehensive reform package and make decisions that will form the basis of the development of new legislation and regulations to be introduced into the Victorian Parliament in 2018.